SV

 Correct Answer: B. Ice and rock fragments

 The passage explains that Saturn's rings are primarily composed of ice and rock fragments of various sizes.
 These particles orbit Saturn and create its distinctive ring appearance.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 10